zachjamesgreen/go-player/readme.md

 ### Go Player
-Learning Go by creating a music player
+Learning Go by creating a music player.
+This is just a small project to help me learn something about Go.

 ## Routes
 | Path | Description |